architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 (Still bad – maybe useful for the body)

-There are a couple of [well-known problems](https://speakerdeck.com/vjeux/react-css-in-js?slide=2) with CSS and brilliant people are coming up with [loads](https://github.com/jsstyles/jss) [of](https://github.com/krasimir/cssx) [brilliant](https://github.com/css-modules/css-modules) [solutions](https://github.com/rtfeldman/elm-css) to them.
-We are learning to write our styles in a modular way.
-We don’t need to worry about the global namespace anymore.
-Hold on… doesn’t that sound familiar?
  The same shift happened to JS a few years back.

 (Very bad)